 “This is our song,” your tongue would find my ear, and I’d melt into your world.

 Our second night together we cut open live snakes and ripped out their still-beating hearts, swallowed them whole.
-It was some tourist trap that promised virility and strength.
+It was some tourist trap that promised virility and strength, both of us too young and lovedrunk to stop to consider the cruelty of our actions.
 The restaurant then grilled the snake, and we nibbled on the tough meat through gulps of snake wine, ice cold beer, shots of snake blood and vodka.
 Later you’d buy me a huge balloon shaped like a happy face, throw me over your shoulder and take me back to your hotel.

 ‘That’s me,” you said as I lay on top of you in bed, pointing to the balloon.

-“I guess the snake hearts worked then,” I joked.
+“I guess the snake hearts worked then,” I replied.

 I was headed south, you were headed for Laos and beyond; our goodbye was casual.
 You told me we’d see each other again and I believed you.